-The Division of Business offers a Bachelor of Science (BS) degree in business administration with concentrations in the following areas: accounting, business analytics, financial economics, computer information systems, international business, management and marketing, health care management, supply chain management and sports management.
+The Division of Business offers a Bachelor of Science (BS) degree in business administration with concentrations in the following areas: accounting, business analytics, financial economics, international business, and health care management.
 The lower- and upper-division business requirements impart to all students a broad-based principles-level exposure to each of the functional areas, after which each student selects one area as a concentration for more in-depth study.
 The faculty believes that the business sector of American society is a vital set of institutions and that, consistent with the Jesuit ideals of the College, our students should be prepared to make a positive contribution to these institutions and to society in general.
-Accordingly, business concentrations aim to impart knowledge in accordance with liberal arts ideals and to communicate to students' appropriate principles of ethical professional and social behavior.
+Accordingly, business majors and concentrations aim to impart knowledge in accordance with liberal arts ideals and to communicate to students' appropriate principles of ethical professional and social behavior.

-Students in all BS degree programs in the Division of Business must complete a set of lower-division requirements, a set of upper-division requirements and an area of concentration.
-All concentrations have the same lower- and upper-level core body of knowledge requirements.
+Students in all BS degree programs in the Division of Business must complete a set of lower-division requirements, a set of upper-division requirements and a major or concentration.